-It may seem cheaper to spend the night in a hotel in the suburbs, but it’s not always worth it.
-When you take into account the transportation to and from the city, or the hassle of trying to find a restaurant in a residential area, sleeping far from downtown can be a real pain.
+Spending the night in a hotel in the suburbs may seem cheaper, but it’s not always worth it.
+When you consider the transportation to and from the city, or the hassle of finding a restaurant in a residential area, sleeping far from downtown can be a real pain.

-Instead, splurge a bit and book a moderate place in or near the city center.
+Instead, book a moderate place in or near the city center.
 Or even better, use your hotel points for a free night!
 You’ll be able to reach the main sights and find cafes and restaurants on foot.

 10. Learn Basic Foreign Phrases

 Although English is becoming a popular second language across Europe, don’t expect everyone to speak English.
-That being said, it’s always a great idea to learn a few basic phrases.
+That being said, learning a few basic phrases is always a great idea.

 Don’t be embarrassed to sound like a non-native speaker.
 Locals will appreciate the effort and might be more helpful as a result.
 If all else fails, don’t be afraid to use hand gestures, facial expressions, and pointing to convey a message.